What is MEMS? (Explanation of how it works)

 What is MEMS

-Examples of typical MEMS devices include accelerometers, gyro-sensors, pressure sensors, micromirrors, inkjet printer heads, microphones and speakers.
+Examples of typical MEMS devices include accelerometers, gyro-sensors, pressure sensors, micromirrors, inkjet printer heads, microphones, and speakers.

 These MEMS devices are often manufactured and assembled using semiconductor processing technology, using chips with integrated micro-mechanical structures and electronic circuits on wafers (MEMS chips).